ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _The Indiana State sentinel._](https://chroniclingamerica.loc.gov/lccn/sn87056600/1892-04-13/ed-1/seq-10)

 #### 1892-04-13 &middot; Indianapolis

 <table style="width: 100%;"><tr><td style="width: 50%">

-gunboats, an elderly darkey, with a verv
-philosophical and retrospective cast of
 countenance, squatted on his bundle toast­
 ing his shins against the chimney and
 apparently plunged into a state of pro­